roadrunner-server/roadrunner-docs/docs/en/plugins/jobs.md

   Lower value - higher priority.
   For example, we have 2 pipelines "pipe1" with priority 1 and "pipe10" with priority 10.
 Jobs from "pipe10" will be taken by workers only if all the jobs from "pipe1" are handled.

-- `prefetch` - A local buffer between the PQ (priority queue) and driver.
-If the PQ size is set to 100 and prefetch to 100000, you'll be able to push up to prefetch number of jobs even if PQ is full.
+- `prefetch` - A number of messages to receive from the local queue until ACK/NACK.

 - `file` - boltdb database file to use.
 Might be a full path with file: `/foo/bar/rr1.db`.
 Default: `rr.db`.